 Lock your bike, even if you're just leaving it for a minute.
 The best, most effective way to park your bike will depend on the type of bike you have.
 Sturdy U-shaped locks generally work best.
 Be sure to lock the frame and at least one wheel to the rack.
 If you only have one lock, choose the most vulnerable wheel, such as a quick-release wheel.
 Back wheels are usually more expensive to replace, but may be more difficult to remove.

-Because of limited sidewalk space available for bicycle parking, especially in dense business districts, combined with competing sidewalk uses such as accommodating increased pedestrian travel and sidewalk cafés, Cambridge utilizes on-street parking spaces for bicycle parking stalls.
-Each stall fits in one vehicle parking spot and provides parking for 14 bicycles.
+Because of limited sidewalk space available for bicycle parking, especially in dense business districts, combined with competing sidewalk uses such as accommodating increased pedestrian travel and sidewalk cafés, Cambridge utilizes on-street parking spaces for bicycle parking corrals.
+Each corrals

 Bicycle Rack Requests